dgthomson/nodered-shellrecharge/README.md

 This subflow will control Shell Recharge or Newmotion car charging equipment.

+> __Note__
+>
-**The most recent version is nr-shellrecharge.json.**
+> The most recent version is nr-shellrecharge.json.
+>

-**26-Feb-2023**: changes at Shell Recharge have broken the retrieval of energy consumption data for 'info' and 'energy', however the information needed for _Charger ID_ and _Card ID_ is still provided.
+> 26-Feb-2023: changes at Shell Recharge have broken the retrieval of energy consumption data for 'info' and 'energy', however the information needed for _Charger ID_ and _Card ID_ is still provided.

 ## Getting started